Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 For every entry in `hostnames` (ignoring any "|" suffix) that either contains no "." characters or ends in a "." character, a DNS `A` Record will be created for that hostname (with the Zone's domain appended) and resolving to the IP Address (either created or referenced via `ip-addr-ref`).
-These are created in the project that owns the Zone.
+Except that no DNS records are created for hostnames that contain a "`*`" character nor for blank hostnames.
+The records are created in the project that owns the Zone.

 No customizations.